What type of research does Sage Open publish? Does my manuscript fit in Sage Open?

 Theoretical articles and methodological articles should specify what advancements they propose to existing theory or methods.
 They should discuss alternate theories or methods as well as the strengths and weaknesses of their proposed contributions.

-If you think you might be interested in a Sage journal with a different or narrower focus, please visit http://www.sagepub.com/journals.nav.
+If you think you might be interested in a Sage journal with a different or narrower focus, please visit our Sage Journals platform to browse other journal options.

 Was this article helpful?